Skip to main content

 Your GP may prescribe antibiotics to treat a UTI.

-Some people with a severe UTI may be referred to hospital for treatment and tests.
+If you have a severe UTI, your GP may refer you to hospital for treatment and tests.
 You may need to stay for a few days.
 Hospital treatment is more likely for men and children with a UTI.

 Treating recurring UTIs

-If your UTI comes back any time after treatment, you'll usually be prescribed a longer course of antibiotics.
+If your UTI comes back any time after treatment, your GP may prescribe a longer course of antibiotics.

 If you keep getting UTIs and regularly need treatment, your GP may give you a repeat prescription for antibiotics.